-Prerequisite(s): WRIT 105 or HONP 100.
+Prerequisite(s): WRIT 105 or HONP 100; students in the SEEDS program can take ENGL 110, ENGL 111, ENGL 113, or ENGL 114 in place of WRIT 105.
 Advanced writing skills with stress on developing a personal writing style, adapting writing style to various subjects and audiences and experimenting with different modes of exposition.

-Prerequisite(s): WRIT 105 or HONP 100.
+Prerequisite(s): WRIT 105 or HONP 100; students in the SEEDS program can take ENGL 110, ENGL 111, ENGL 113, or ENGL 114 in place of WRIT 105.
 Introduction to techniques of writing poetry alongside basic instruction in form and prosody.

-Prerequisite(s): WRIT 105 or HONP 100.
+Prerequisite(s): WRIT 105 or HONP 100; students in the SEEDS program can take ENGL 110, ENGL 111, ENGL 113, or ENGL 114 in place of WRIT 105.
 Introduction to techniques of writing fiction, with an emphasis on the building blocks of narrative.
+Satisfies SEEDS Creative Expression student learning outcome in alignment with Self Discovery and Self Care value.

 Prerequisite(s): WRIT 105 or HONP 100.
 Introduction to writing and evaluating dramatic dialogue with consideration of the problems of form, characterization and action.
 Usually students will complete a one-act play.

-Prerequisite(s): WRIT 105 or HONP 100.
+Prerequisite(s): WRIT 105 or HONP 100; students in the SEEDS program can take ENGL 110, ENGL 111, ENGL 113, or ENGL 114 in place of WRIT 105.
 A course in writing not included in the regular departmental offerings.
 May be used by English majors as a departmental elective.
 May be repeated without limit as long as the topic is different.

-Prerequisite(s): WRIT 105 or HONP 100.
+Prerequisite(s): WRIT 105 or HONP 100; students in the SEEDS program can take ENGL 110, ENGL 111, ENGL 113, or ENGL 114 in place of WRIT 105.
 This course examines the elements and techniques that help craft a successful work of science fiction or fantasy: writings from a range of sci-fi and fantasy authors, such as Neil Gaiman, N. K. Jemisin, Victor Lavalle, Ray Bradbury, and more.
 Students will write their own sci-fi/fantasy works, producing a portfolio that will include four original sci-fi/fantasy short stories or parts of a larger narrative.
 Students will share their work in a workshop setting, offering peer critiques with an eye toward revision.
 The class will also explore larger craft elements of writing, such as worldbuilding, scene work, character development, and more.
 From dystopias to dragons, this course will allow students to push the limits of their creative imagination while still learning the fundamental building-blocks of writing fiction.

-Prerequisite(s): WRIT 105 or HONP 100.
+Prerequisite(s): WRIT 105 or HONP 100; students in the SEEDS program can take ENGL 110, ENGL 111, ENGL 113, or ENGL 114 in place of WRIT 105.
 The success of books like The Fault in Our Stars, Twilight, and The Hunger Games have brought young adult literature into the spotlight in recent years, creating a boom in publishing and changing the way we view coming-of-age stories.
 This course is designed to introduce students to the elements and techniques that go into crafting a young adult narrative.
 It will look at contemporary and classic writings and will explore techniques, styles, and writing exercises designed to develop a YA story.
 From speculative trilogies to coming-of-age contemporary novels, students will analyze published work, produce original YA writing of their own, participate in the workshop process, and learn about the larger YA writing community.
 Writing doesn’t exist in a vacuum.
 Therefore, the goal of this course is to learn not only how to become better writers and readers but to move student writing from a personal to a public space.
 Part of this exchange will include sharing with peers, learning how to develop strong workshopping skills, and having active discussions about the industry and the current state of publishing.
 Most of all we will write, read, and discuss in an open forum as we study the craft of YA.

-Prerequisite(s): WRIT 105 or HONP 100.
+Prerequisite(s): WRIT 105 or HONP 100; students in the SEEDS program can take ENGL 110, ENGL 111, ENGL 113, or ENGL 114 in place of WRIT 105.
 This seminar examines writers who have elevated the discourse on food.
 We encounter food in our everyday lives, and it is often by chance that a specific taste coincides with an experience that will resonate with us for years to come.
 We discuss how different food writers use a meal, or single ingredient, to create a transportive literary narrative.
 In good food-writing, all five senses may come into play, and the sensuous may even merge with the sensual.
 The workshop is therefore a class in appreciation in the same way that art appreciation classes function.
 But it also follows a rigorous, writing-intensive schedule, with the reading aloud of student writing and discussion of it in class, as well as an emphasis on revision and criticism.

 Prerequisite(s): Departmental approval.
 A supervised employment experience, outside the classroom, but related to academic study in English.
 Students will complete a writing project as part of the course.
 May be repeated for a maximum of 8 credits.